pydantic/pydantic/docs/usage/types/custom.md

 ## Creating custom classes using `__get_pydantic_core_schema__`

 To do more extensive customization of how Pydantic handles custom classes, and in particular when you have access to the class or can subclass it, you can implement a special `__get_pydantic_core_schema__` to tell Pydantic how to generate the `pydantic-core` schema.

-While `pydantic` uses `pydantic-core` internally to handle validation and serialization, it is a new API for Pydantic V2, thus it is one of the areas most likely to be tweaked in the future and you should try to stick to the built in constructs like those provided by `annotated-types`, `pydantic.Field` or `BeforeValidator` and co.
+While `pydantic` uses `pydantic-core` internally to handle validation and serialization, it is a new API for Pydantic V2, thus it is one of the areas most likely to be tweaked in the future and you should try to stick to the built in constructs like those provided by `annotated-types`, `pydantic.Field`, or `BeforeValidator` and so on.

 You can implement `__get_pydantic_core_schema__` both on a custom type and on metadata intended to be put in `Annotated`.
-In both cases the API is middleware-like and similar to that of `wrap` validators: you get a `source_type` (which isn't necessarily the same as the class, in particular for generics) and a `handler` that you can call with a type to either call the next metadata in `Annotated` or call into `pydantic`'s internal schema generation.
+In both cases the API is middleware-like and similar to that of "wrap" validators: you get a `source_type` (which isn't necessarily the same as the class, in particular for generics) and a `handler` that you can call with a type to either call the next metadata in `Annotated` or call into Pydantic's internal schema generation.

-The simplest no-op implementation calls the handler with the type you are given and then returns that as the result.
+The simplest no-op implementation calls the handler with the type you are given, then returns that as the result.
 You can also choose to modify the type before calling the handler, modify the core schema returned by the handler or not call the handler at all.

 Here is an example of an annotation intended to go into `Annotated` that enforces that a string is a valid postal code.
-The advantage of doing this via an annotation in `Annotated` instead of making a `PostalCode(str)` class is that any `str` can be passed into a model constructor and type checkers will not complain but Pydantic will still enforce validation.
+The advantage of doing this via an annotation in `Annotated` instead of making a `PostalCode(str)` class is that any `str` can be passed into a model constructor and type checkers will not complain, but Pydantic will still enforce validation.

 ```py
 import re